roberto-naharro/learn-react-flow/README.md

 6. **Testing**
    - Added and updated unit tests for the node palette and custom node drag-and-drop logic.
    - Ensured that custom nodes appear and behave correctly in the palette and on the canvas.

+### Basic deck.gl - Add a map visualization

+I have implemented the basic deck.gl integration with the React Flow diagram, allowing users to visualize data layers on a map.
+The implementation process included:

+1. **Dependencies Setup**
+   - Added `@deck.gl/core`, `@deck.gl/layers`, `@deck.gl/react`, `react-map-gl`, and `maplibre-gl` to the project dependencies.
+   - Ensured type support for GeoJSON and Deck.gl.

+2. **Map Viewer Page and Navigation**
+   - Created `MapViewerPage` and `MapViewer` components under `src/map-viewer/`.
+   - Added a toggle button to switch between the diagram and map view.
+   - Updated the router and action panel to support navigation between views.

+3. **Rendering GeoJSON Layers**
+   - Implemented logic to find all Layer nodes connected to Source nodes.
+   - For each Layer node, fetched the GeoJSON from the connected Source node's URL.
+   - Rendered a Deck.gl `GeoJsonLayer` for each connected Layer node.
+   - Layers are rendered in the order of their vertical position in the diagram (topmost node is rendered in front).

+4. **Map Interactivity and Tooltips**
+   - Added support for hovering over geometries on the map to show a tooltip with their properties.
+   - Ensured the map and tooltip are styled and positioned correctly.

+5. **Styling and Test Updates**
+   - Refactored and unified style imports for all components, moving shared styles to `src/styles/`.
+   - Updated and added tests for style modules and the new map view.
+   - Ensured all navigation and state management works between the diagram and map views.

 ## License